 This week’s in-person meditation session will be led by Rebecca Li and the theme for this month is Ritual.

 This program is presented in partnership with Sharon Salzberg and teachers from the New York Insight Meditation Center, the Interdependence Project, and Parabola Magazine and supported by the Frederick P. Lenz Foundation for American Buddhism.

 About the Speaker

 Dr. Rebecca Li, a Dharma heir in the lineage of Chan Master Sheng Yen, is the founder and guiding teacher of Chan Dharma Community.
 She teaches meditation and Dharma classes, gives public lectures, and leads retreats in North America and Europe.
-Li is the author of Allow Joy into Our Hearts: Chan Practice in Uncertain Times, and her new book titled Illumination: A Guide to the Buddhist Method of No-Method will be published by Shambhala Publications in October.
+Li is the author of Allow Joy into Our Hearts: Chan Practice in Uncertain Times, and her new book titled Illumination: A Guide to the Buddhist Method of No-Method was published by Shambhala Publications in October.
 She is a sociology professor and lives with her husband in New Jersey.
 Her talks and writings can be found at www.rebeccali.org.

 Ticket Price: $19

 A generous ticket purchase shows your support of the Museum and helps us develop future offerings.